tfleck/swim-lineup/README.md

 Add in support for relay events.

 Add support for different sets of rules (e.g. the limit on the number of events a swimmer can be in).

+If you implement any of these improvements, please submit a pull request!